meteor/meteor/content/mobile.md

 <h3 id="recovering-from-faulty-versions">Recovering from faulty versions</h3>

-Hot code pushing updated JavaScript code to a device could accidentally push code containing errors, which might leave users with a broken app (a 'white screen of death', in the worst case), and could even disable hot code push (because the code that makes a connection to the server may no longer run).
+Hot code pushing new JavaScript code to a device could accidentally push code containing errors, which might leave users with a broken app (a "white screen of death" in the worst case), and could even disable hot code push (because the code that makes a connection to the server may no longer run).

 To avoid this, we try to detect faulty versions and revert to the last known good version when this happens.
 The way detection works is that we expect all `Meteor.startup()` callbacks to complete within a set period of time.
 If this doesn't happen we consider the version faulty and will rollback the update.
 Unless the version on the server has been updated in the meantime, the server will try to hot code push the faulty version again.
 Therefore, we blacklist faulty versions on the device so we know not to retry.